docusign/sample-app-it-php/DEPLOYMENT.md

 # Introduction
-MyIT Sample App
+IT Sample App

 # License information
 This repository uses the MIT License.
-See [LICENSE](https://github.com/docusign/sample-app-myit-php/blob/main/LICENSE) for more information.
+See [LICENSE](https://github.com/docusign/sample-app-it-php/blob/main/LICENSE) for more information.